roncemer/spark-examples/README.md

 +-------+-----+
 ```

-You can stop the Spark job by pressing *Control+C* in its window, and stop Netcat by pressing *Control+C* in its window.
+You can stop the Spark job by pressing *Control+C* in its window, and stop Netcat (if it doesn't stop automatically when the Spark job is stopped) by pressing *Control+C* in its window.

 ## Read and write a Delta Lake table
 ```console